 Disclosure Quantity Units

 Operational sites owned, leased, managed in, or adjacent to, -

 protected areas and areas of high biodiversity value outside

 protected areas

 Habitats protected or restored - ha

-IUCN 3 Red List species and national conservation list species with -
+IUCN Red List species and national conservation list species with -

 habitats in areas affected by operations

 • Which stakeholders are affected?
-Management Approach impact under this category as of this reporting period. (e.g. employees, community, suppliers, government, vulnerable groups)
+Management Approach The Company has no material impact under this category as of this reporting period. (e.g. employees, community, suppliers,

-3 International Union for Conservation of Nature
+&lt;sup>3 International Union for Conservation of Nature

+government, vulnerable groups)

 What are the Risk/s Identified?
 Which stakeholders are affected?
+Management Approach

+The Company has no material

+risk(s) identified under this

+category as of this reporting

+period

-Management Approach The Company has no material risk(s) identified under this category as of this reporting period What are the Opportunity/ies Identified?
+What are the Opportunity/ies Identified?
 Which stakeholders are affected?
+Management Approach

+The Company has no material

+opportunity(ies) identified

-Management Approach The Company has no material opportunity(ies) identified under this category as of this
+under this category as of this